-In addition, the PHA will conduct an informal review remotely upon request of the applicant as a reasonable accommodation for a person with a disability, or if the applicant believes an in-person informal review would create an undue health risk.
+In addition, the PHA will conduct an informal review remotely upon request of the applicant as a reasonable accommodation for a person with a disability, if an applicant does not have child care or transportation that would enable them to attend the informal review, or if the applicant believes an in-person informal review would create an undue health risk.
 The PHA will consider other reasonable requests for a remote informal review on a case-by-case basis.